vegaprotocol/documentation/docs/concepts/vega-chain/transactions.md

 import NetworkParameter from '@site/src/components/NetworkParameter';

-A transaction is an instruction (command) issued the network, bundled with a signature, the submitter’s public key, a small proof-of-work calculation, and the target block height.
+A transaction is an instruction (command) issued to the network, bundled with a signature, the submitter’s public key, a small proof-of-work calculation, and the target block height.
 A transaction that doesn't pass [validation](#validation) (for example, an order without enough assets to cover it) will be rejected.

 :::tip Viewing transactions
 Use the [Vega block explorer](https://explorer.fairground.wtf) to see transactions and their status, plus lots more data about the network.